eunrcn/tp/docs/DeveloperGuide.md

 4. Field Editing:
 - Each provided field is set in the `EditPersonDescriptor`.
 5. Execution:
-- The `EditCommand` is executed, modifying the specified person's details in the address book.
+- The `EditCommand` is executed, modifying the specified internship application's details.
 6. Feedback:
 - A success message is generated to confirm the editing operation.